Altinn/altinn-studio-docs/content/app/guides/maskinporten-app-integration/_index.en.md

 services.AddMaskinportenHttpClient<SettingsJwkClientDefinition, AppClient>(config.GetSection("MaskinportenSettings"));
 ```

-Thwn we need to add the following function `ConnectToKeyVault` in the bottom of the file:
+Then we need to add the following function `ConnectToKeyVault` in the bottom of the file:

 ```csharp
 static void ConnectToKeyVault(IConfigurationBuilder config)